djgan2018/ha-config/README.md

 Please note:

-The configuration shown here is not complete and is also constantly being changed and added to.
+The configuration shown here is not complete and is also constantly being changed and added.